koswolf/python-luxafor/README.md

-# python-luxafor-dot
+# Python Luxafor Dot

-Python module for interacting with Luxafor Dot BLE busylights
+Python module for interacting with Luxafor busylights